MaxHalford/xgp/README.md

 ## Thanks

-koza uses the following projects which are a joy to work with.
+xgp uses the following projects which are a joy to work with.

 - [olekukonko/tablewriter](https://github.com/olekukonko/tablewriter) for displaying parameters in a pretty way
 - [gonum/gonum](https://github.com/gonum/gonum) for [SIMD operations](https://www.wikiwand.com/en/SIMD) and calculating metrics